These change agents are committed to their faith, passionate about creating a just world, and driven to do good.

 From an early age, I was taught that it is the responsibility of those who have access to means to serve those faced with injustice.
 Ultimately, what I create—in business or for pleasure—will come from my desire and commitment to serve.

 Luke Keller grew up in the Atlanta area and attended Samford University in Birmingham, Alabama.
 After school, he worked in business development for Lauren Engineering and Construction, based in Texas.
 Later he founded The Lantern Project (now Tekton Career Training) training refugees in construction skills such as welding, pipe fitting, masonry, carpentry, and electrical.
 Over 200 men and women have graduated the program since inception.
-For the past two years, Luke has been a partner and president of Amplio Recruiting.
+Luke also served as partner and president of Amplio Recruiting.
 Amplio Recruiting helps great companies get connected to the reliable refugee workforce.
 In 2018, they helped over 300 men and women obtain full-time jobs in Atlanta, Raleigh, Houston, and Dallas.
 Currently, Luke is working for Samara—a leader in the technology industry.
 Samara aims to increase the safety, efficiency, and sustainability of the operations that power our economy.

 MATT ELSBERRYAlpharetta, GA